Date of birth – 24 June 1986 Nottingham

 Nottinghamshire First Class Debut – 23 April 2008 v Oxford MCCU (The Parks)

-One of the premier fast bowlers in world cricket, Stuart Broad’s international commitments have, understandably, curtailed his county appearances since the seamer moved from Leicestershire to Notts a decade ago.
+One of the premier fast bowlers in world cricket, Stuart Broad’s international commitments have, understandably, curtailed his county appearances since the seamer moved from Leicestershire to Notts over a decade ago.

-Following in the footsteps of his father, former Notts opening batsman Chris, Broad junior made his county debut at the start of the 2008 campaign but since then has enjoyed a rapid advancement up the world rankings.
+Following in the footsteps of his father, former Notts opening batsman Chris, Broad junior made his county debut at the start of the 2008 campaign and since then has enjoyed a rapid advancement up the world rankings.

 In 2010 Broad was part of the England side which won the ICC World Twenty20 competition in the Caribbean.
 He has since skippered his country in both white ball formats but it is in the Test arena where he excels.